BERLIN, Germany | WINTER 2022

 Set up an appointment with us here if you have any questions!

 Students will take three classes for a total of 15 credits including a German Life and Culture class taught by local faculty.
+These courses will count towards your Winter quarter.

 German Life & Culture - 5 credits - Required for all students.